frederic-perez/AmE-dictionary/data/dictionary.md

 __backlash<sup>1</sup>__ _n_ :six::hammer: /ˈbækˌlæʃ/ _It leads to backlash._
 __backlash<sup>2</sup>__ _v_
 __backlit__
-__backlog<sup>1</sup>__ _n_ :seven: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._ _Thousands of doctors feel under pressure to work extra shifts to help tackle the backlog of care caused by the covid pandemic._
+__backlog<sup>1</sup>__ _n_ :eight: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._ _Thousands of doctors feel under pressure to work extra shifts to help tackle the backlog of care caused by the covid pandemic._ _The NHS has made some progress on reducing the care backlog._
 __backlog<sup>2</sup>__ _v_ (backlogged)
 __backpacking__ _n_
 __backpedal__ _v intr_ :three::hammer: _He backpedaled quickly._